11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 Physical Tests

 - Water test: The bead must sink in room-temperature water.
 Plastic and hollow fakes float.
-This test is necessary but not sufficient — weighted fakes can also sink.
+This test is necessary but not enough on its own, since weighted fakes can also sink.

 - Surface texture: The surface must feel rough, organic, and prickly.
 No two areas should feel identical.
 Plastic or resin beads feel uniform and slightly waxy.